shindy001/DevBook.Web/README.md

 # DevBook.Web

 DevBook.Web is an application for experimental purposes.
+Hosted at [https://ambitious-sky-0c0191303.4.azurestaticapps.net/](https://ambitious-sky-0c0191303.4.azurestaticapps.net/)

 ## Current state of Features (more to come)
 - [x] Authentication (.net identity)